tengkumuazabs/tengkumuazabs/README.md

 Here are things I've done so far, feel free to check -> https://github.com/tengkumuazabs/my-portfolio

 ### My Linkedin
-My Linkedin profile can be checked via this link -> https://www.linkedin.com/in/tengku-muaz-abdussalam
+My Linkedin profile can be seen by visiting this link -> https://www.linkedin.com/in/tengku-muaz-abdussalam